IbtahajAli/System-Information-Logging-Script-Guide/README.md

 3.  *Navigate to the Created Directory*

-    - Move into the newly created directory: sh cd log
+    - Move into the newly created directory:
+    -     cd log

 ### Step 2: Create the Script

 1.  *Create a Script File*

-    - Create a new file named logs.sh: sh touch logs.sh
+    - Create a new file named logs.sh:
+    -     touch logs.sh

 2.  *Edit the Script Using vi or vim*

-    - Open the logs.sh file in the vi editor: sh vi logs.sh
+    - Open the logs.sh file in the vi editor:
+    -     vi logs.sh

 3.  *Add the Following Content to logs.sh*